German Mosquito Control Association: Technology

-It is not uncommon to find 50 thousand Aedes eggs in a single square meter of river bank in a flood plain area.
+It is not uncommon to find 50,000 Aedes eggs in a single square meter of river bank in a flood plain area.
 KABS employees carry out mosquito control on a 300 km stretch of the Rhine between Bingen and Offenburg over an area of around six thousand square kilometers.
 They exclusively use a protein produced by Bacillus thuringiensis israelensis (BTI).

 This work is carried out, depending on the current water levels, accessibility of the terrain and statutory requirements, either on foot or by helicopter.
 In both cases the biologically active ingredient, which is not allowed to contain living bacteria, is applied in areas of water where the larvae breed.
 The agent must then be ingested by the larvae, as only then is it activated and leads to a breakup of intestinal cells, and thus extremely selectively kills the organisms.

 Distribution

 The active substance is mixed with water and distributed with a backpack sprayer by workers on foot, or applied as an ice granulate from the air by helicopter.

 In 2007, 260 tons of the agent were spread by the two available helicopters and 250 helpers, on 84 action days of which 47 were supported by helicopter.
-This involved 33 thousand working hours and 270 thousand kilometers travelled.
-At a cost of 400 thousand Euros annually the result is a reduction of the mosquito population by 99% compared to untreated areas.
+This involved 33,000 working hours and 270,000 kilometers travelled.
+At a cost of €400,000 annually, the result is a reduction of the mosquito population by 99% compared to untreated areas.

 The time of application is critical for the efficiency of the treatment.
 Mosquitoes lay their eggs in hollows above the normal water level, and they are activated when flood levels are reached.
 Treatment must follow within a week.

-In addition, residents of the KABS areas are supplied with CULINEX tablets free of charge in order to treat smaller bodies of water such as water butts and garden ponds which do not contain fish.
-A single water butt can be a source of several hundred mosquitoes.
+In addition, residents of the KABS areas are supplied with Culinex tablets free of charge in order to treat smaller bodies of water such as rainwater tanks and garden ponds which do not contain fish.
+A single barrel can be a source of several hundred mosquitoes.

 Association

-The president of the association is Paul Schädler, scientific director of KABS is Norbert Becker.
+The founding president of the association was Paul Schädler (district administrator and later president of district government, 1930-2025), founding scientific director of KABS was Norbert Becker until 2019, now Dirk Reichle.
 It is financed by subscription (membership fees of the 98 affiliated municipal areas).
-For a city such as Wiesbaden (population 570,000) this means a fee of 45 thousand euros per year.
+For a city such as Wiesbaden (population 570,000) this means a fee of €45,000 per year.